Everything we know on the eighth day of the US and Israel’s war with Iran

 What are the main headlines?

+- Iranian president’s address: Pezeshkian gave a defiant speech on state media earlier Saturday, saying Iran would never surrender, as its military continued to trade strikes with Israel, and aim retaliatory fire at a number of Gulf nations.

+- Apology to neighboring states: Pezeshkian also offered a personal apology to Gulf nations in the apparently pre-recorded broadcast, saying Tehran would stop striking its neighbors unless any attacks on Iran originated from those countries.
+While they all host American military bases, they stress they have not allowed the US to use their territory to launch attacks.

-- ‘Unconditional surrender’: Trump said there would be no deal with Iran except “unconditional surrender,” but didn’t lay out any specific demands.
-He also told CNN he’s not concerned whether Iran becomes a democratic state, as long as the new leader treats the US and Israel well – contrasting his previous calls for the Iranian public to “take over your government” and gain their “freedom.”
+- ‘Unconditional surrender’: Pezeshkian’s defiance came less than a day after Trump said there would be no deal with Iran except “unconditional surrender,” but didn’t lay out any specific demands.
+Trump also told CNN he’s not concerned whether Iran becomes a democratic state, as long as the new leader treats the US and Israel well – contrasting with his previous calls for the Iranian public to “take over your government” and gain their “freedom.”

-- UN plea: The UN chief called for serious diplomatic negotiations to stop the fighting, warning “the situation could spiral beyond anyone’s control.”

-- ‘Wave of strikes’: Israel launched a “broad-scale wave of strikes” against Iran.
-Footage emerged showing Tehran’s Mehrabad airport in flames.
+- Fresh strikes: Israel and Iran have launched fresh strikes.
+Israel on Saturday deployed 80 jets to launch a “broad-scale wave of strikes” against Iran.
+It comes after a heavy night of bombardment on Iran, with a Tehran resident describing recent attacks as “really intense.”

+- Fallen soldiers to return home: A dignified transfer for the six US service members killed so far in the conflict will take place at the Dover Air Force Base, in Delaware.
+Trump and Vice President JD Vance are expected to attend.

 What’s happening in Iran and Lebanon?